 This is a deterministic valuation in that it is based on a single set of assumptions.
 This set of assumptions is one possible basis for our calculations.
 Other assumptions may be equally valid.
-The future is uncertain and the plan's actual experience will differ from those assumptions; these differences may be significant or material because these results are very sensitive to the assumptions made and, in some cases, to the interaction between the assumptions.
+The future is uncertain and the plan's actual experience will differ from the assumptions; the differences may be significant or material because the results are very sensitive to the assumptions made and, in some cases, to the interaction between the assumptions.
 We may consider that some factors are not material to the valuation of the plan and may not provide a specific assumption for those factors.
 We may have used other assumptions in the past.
 We will likely consider changes in assumptions at a future date.

 The City is responsible for selecting the plan's funding policy based on four methods allowed for under state law.
-The actuarial valuation methods are chosen by the actuary in accordance with actuarial standards of practice promulgated by the actuarial standards board of the American Academy of Actuaries and as required by GASB 67 & 68.
-The MPOB selects the asset valuation methods and assumptions; these slections are reviewed by a qualified actuary no less than every five years.
-The actuary shall provide a report to the oversight board with recommendations on any changes to the actuarial process.
+The actuarial valuation methods are chosen by the actuary in accordance with actuarial standards of practice promulgated by the Actuarial Standards Board of the American Academy of Actuaries and as required by GASB 67 & 68.
+The MPOB selects the asset valuation methods and assumptions; these selections are reviewed by a qualified actuary no less than every five years.
+The actuarial process.
 The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in this report.
 The City and MPOB are solely responsible for communicating to Bolton Partners, Inc. any changes required thereto.

 The City could reasonably ask how the valuation would change if we used a different assumption set or if plan experience exhibited variations from our assumptions.
 This report does not contain such an analysis.
-This type of analysis would be a separate assignment.
+That type of analysis would be a separate assignment.

 The cost of this plan is determined by the benefits promised by the plan, the plan's participant population, the investment experience of the plan and many other factors.
-An actuarial valuation is a budgeting tool for the City or in this case a measure of accounting expense.
+An actuarial valuation is a budgeting tool for the City or, in this case, a measure of accounting expense.
 It does not affect the cost of the plan.
 As the experience of the plan evolves, it is normal for the level of contributions and expense of the plan to change.